LukashenkoEvgeniy/People-Counter/README.md

 ```

 ## How it works
-If you want chenge video or set stream from rtsp camera change line
+If you want chenge video or set stream from rtsp camera change the line

 ```
 camera = cv2.VideoCapture("test2.mp4") # set here your video